Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 If you have ever visited Barcelona or Madrid in the summer, you’ll know that everything is crowded, from museums to Gaudi’s buildings, to cathedrals, to the rest of it.

 When winter comes, the crowds are gone, and the museums become more peaceful.
-In most cases, you’re inside within minutes, instead of queuing for an hour or two, which can sometimes happen in the summer.
+In most cases, you’re inside within minutes, instead of queuing for an hour or two.

 Winter is the time to see Picasso’s Guernica at the Reina Sofia without feeling that you need to move along because you are blocking the view.
 Spend as much as you like in front of Francisco de Goya’s ‘Third of May’ at Prado or admire the details in Hieronymus Bosch’s ‘Garden of Earthly Delights’ at the same museum.